Andrew Rannells: 1994–2002: Early career and voice acting

-2002–2012: Broadway debut and The Book of Mormon
+2005–2012: Broadway debut and The Book of Mormon

-In 2002, Rannells made his Broadway debut when he assumed the role of Link Larkin in the Broadway production of Hairspray.
+In 2005, Rannells made his Broadway debut when he first understudied and then assumed the role of Link Larkin in the Broadway production of Hairspray.

 He followed this with some regional performances.
 He played Bob Gaudio in the First National Tour of Jersey Boys.
 His last performance with the tour was on December 6, 2008, in Toronto.
 In January 2009, he reprised the role of Gaudio in the musical's Broadway production.

-Rannells had his breakthrough in 2011 when he originated the role of Elder Price in The Book of Mormon, a musical written by South Park creators Trey Parker and Matt Stone and Avenue Q composer Robert Lopez.
+In 2011, Rannells originated the role of Elder Price in The Book of Mormon, a musical written by South Park creators Trey Parker and Matt Stone and Avenue Q composer Robert Lopez.
 For his performance, he was nominated for the Tony Award for Best Leading Actor in a Musical.
 He won the Grammy Award for Best Musical Theater Album for his performance in the musical's Original Broadway Cast Recording.
 His last performance was June 10, 2012.

 2012–present: Work in television and theater

 Rannells played a stripper in the 2012 film Bachelorette and played a lead character, Bryan Collins, in the 2012–13 television series The New Normal.
-One of his most well known roles, he played the recurring role of Elijah on the HBO television series Girls.
+In one of his most well known roles, he played the recurring role of Elijah on the HBO television series Girls.

+In 2015 Universal Pictures acquired a comedy that was to be written by Rannells with Mike Doyle and produced by Judd Apatow.
 He temporarily replaced Jonathan Groff in the role of King George III in Hamilton on Broadway from October 27 to November 29, 2015, while Groff fulfilled pre-arranged filming commitments.

 Rannells played the role of Whizzer Brown in the Broadway revival of Falsettos directed by James Lapine.
 He was joined by Christian Borle and Stephanie J. Block who played Marvin and Trina, respectively.
 The musical ran from October 27, 2016 (with previews beginning September 29), to January 8, 2017.
 He was nominated for the Tony Award for Best Featured Actor in a Musical for his performance.

 He played Larry in the 2018 Broadway revival of The Boys in the Band.
 It was a limited run, in honor of the play's 50th anniversary.
 It won a Tony Award for Best Revival of a Play.
 He revived his role (along with the rest of the revival cast) for the film adaptation for Netflix, which was released on September 30, 2020.

-Rannells played Blair Pfaff, one of the leading roles on the television show Black Monday.
+On the television show Black Monday Rannells played Blair Pfaff, one of the leading roles and was also a producer.
 The show premiered on January 20, 2019, on Showtime.
 In April 2019, the series was renewed for a second season that premiered on March 15, 2020.
 In October 2020, the series was renewed for a third season which premiered in 2021.
 In January 2022, it was confirmed by cast member Paul Scheer that the show was cancelled by Showtime.